MariaRakhmanava/SauceDemoNew/README.md

 2. To compare a product description/price/quantity with those in database (on the Cart Page/Checkout Overview Pages)
 3. To sort products by name/price

-Checks in the Product Specification Tests:
+Checks in the Product Details Tests:
 1. To compare the product's characteristics(item name, price, description) to those in the database

 Checks in the Cart Tests: